About This Database

 - School Searches: four comprehensive, current databases, provided by Peterson's Nelnet, LLC, covering undergraduate, graduate, nursing, and vocational and technical schools in the U.S. and Canada; search for schools by type, region, areas of study, and a variety of other characteristics

-- Career Interest Assessment: a test that ranks users' work interest areas and suggests related occupations and industries
+- Career Interest Assessment: ranks users' work interest areas and suggests related occupations and industries

-- Links to Outside Jobs: access to current, live job postings.
+- Links to Current Job Opportunities: access to live job postings.

-- Nearly 300 videos covering jobs, industries, and career development skills
+- Nearly 300 iPad/mobile-friendly videos covering jobs, industries, and career development skills

 - Advice from nationally renowned author and career expert Sue Morem

-- "My Life" interviews with professionals, giving a firsthand perspective on exciting jobs
+- "My Life" interviews with professionals, giving a firsthand perspective on jobs

 - Career Opportunities News, updated monthly